-The WTO members need agreement on how, and when, to reduce and in the long term completely eliminate, all forms of export subsidies, including export credit or insurance programmes related to export credit.
-The EU has been under pressure to name a date for ending all its export subsidies while the US refuses to address the issue of abuses of food aid for conquering new export markets.
+The WTO members need agreement on how and when to reduce and, in the long term, eliminate all forms of export subsidies, including export credit or insurance programmes related to export credit.
+The EU has been under high pressure to name a date for ending all its export subsidies and agreed at the Hong Kong Ministerial Conference in December 2005 to stop export subsidies by 2013, not 2010 as some had hoped.
+Heated negotiations at the Hong Kong Ministerial Conference put pressure on the US but did not solve the problem of abuses of US food aid for conquering new export markets.